How to Improve WordPress Security (Without Becoming a Tech Wizard)

 6. Disable File Editing to Improve WordPress Security

 By default, WordPress allows Administrators to edit plugin and theme files directly from the Dashboard.
-While convenient, this poses a serious security risk:

 • Accidental changes by an Admin could break your site.